andrew/ultimate-awesome/README.md

 - [awesome-CRISPR](https://github.com/davidliwei/awesome-CRISPR) - List of software/websites/databases/other stuff for genome engineering.
 - [Awesome-Noisy-Labels](https://github.com/songhwanjun/Awesome-Noisy-Labels) - A Survey.
 - [LM-reasoning](https://github.com/jeffhj/LM-reasoning) - This repository contains a collection of papers and resources on Reasoning in Large Language Models.
+- [awesome-bangla](https://github.com/banglakit/awesome-bangla) - A collection of tools, datasets and resources on Bangla computing.
 - [Awesome-Dev-Contents](https://github.com/brave-people/Awesome-Dev-Contents) - ☕  차 한잔하며 즐겨볼만한 좋은 개발 글을 소개해 드립니다.
 - [awesome-blockchain-articles](https://github.com/hylinux1024/awesome-blockchain-articles) - A collection of awesome blockchain articles.
 Good learning resources about blockchain. .
 - [awesome-pandas](https://github.com/tommyod/awesome-pandas) - A collection of resources for pandas (Python) and related subjects.